ern0/swarm-player/doc/design.md

   minimum number of Clients per Channel.
 - A Client can be assigned to multiple Channels.
   This is useful when there're too few clients.
-- Public Channels can be assigned to Master Client.
+- Public Channels can be assigned to Admin Client.
   So, in extreme case,
-  the Master Client itself,
+  the Admin Client itself,
   without any Public Client,
   is able to run the whole show.